Baselios Marthoma Mathews III: Catholicos of the East and Malankara Metropolitan

 In October 2021, the Holy Synod and Managing committee designated him as the new Malankara Metropolitan and Catholicos of Malankara Church, succeeding Baselios Marthoma Paulose II, who died in July 2021.
 He was enthroned as the 22nd Malankara Metropolitan during the Malankara Association that took place on 14 October 2021 at St. Peter and St. Paul's Church, Parumala.
 He was enthroned as Catholicos of the Apostolic Throne of Saint Thomas on 15 October 2021 by the Holy Synod of Malankara Church.
 The chief celebrant of the enthronement service and Holy Eucharist was Kuriakose Mar Clemis who is the senior metropolitan of Malankara Orthodox Syrian Church.

 Cardinal Mar George Alenchery inaugurated a meeting held to congratulate the new head of the church.
 Panakkad Syed Sadiq Ali Shihab Thangal, Cardinal Mar Cleemis, Suffragan Metropolitan Euyakim Mar Coorilos, Bishop Selvister Ponnumuthan, Bishop Awgin Kuriakose, Yuhanon Mar Diascoros Metropolitan, minister V N Vasavan, among others spoke during the meeting.
 Felicitation letters from Patriarch Kirill, the supreme head of Russian Orthodox Church, and other International Ecumenical heads was also read on the occasion.
 Fr Alexander Kurien also conveyed wishes from the US President Joe Biden and presented a memento from the White House.

 Episcopal Consecrations

 Mathews III consecrated seven metropolitan bishops at St. Mary’s Orthodox Cathedral, Pazhanji on 28 July 2022.
 The metropolitans are Abraham Stephanos, Thomas Ivanios, Geevarghese Theophilos, Geevarghese Philexinos, Geevarghese Pachomios, Geevarghese Barnabas and Zacharias Severios.

+Consecration of Holy Chrism

+On 27 March, 2026, the Chrism (the anointing oil known as Myron/Mooron) was consecrated by Mathews III at the Catholicate Aramana Chapel.
+The ceremony was concelebrated by the metropolitans of the Episcopal Synod along with visiting archbishops from the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church, and attended by the Russian Orthodox Church.

+International Visits and Ecumenical Meetings

+Since his enthronement in 2021, Baselios Marthoma Mathews III has expanded the international presence of the Malankara Orthodox Syrian Church through high-level visits to major Christian centers and bilateral dialogues.